-young indian feminist writes epic poem after being shamed for her body hair
+young indian feminist writes epic facebook poem after being shamed for having a mustache

 Writer Naina Kataria explains the torture of hair removal to men, including the date who called her "too feminist."